 At this passport check, I was asked whether I was connecting or had been in Panama, the duration of my stay, and the reason for my visit.
 The agent also asked me “this isn’t your first time in Panama, right?” but I assume she was just being conversational as my last trip was on my old passport.
 The agent checked my name off a paper list and placed a sticker on the back of my passport and initialed it.

 The secondary security check was more thorough than the first.
 Water bottles, even though empty, had to be thrown away.
+Don’t even think about bringing an airport-purchased drink through.
 The only other airport where I’ve experienced this is Bali, which, while not logical, is at least is explainable due to the high security throughout Bali following the bombing in 2002.

 Bags going through the x-ray machine had to have laptops AND tablets removed.
 The agent also removed the thin smart cover from my iPad and broke it in the process.
 Again, shoes and sunglasses needed to go in the bin.
 Passengers around me were asked to remove belts and watches too.